-Is HTML a Programming Language
+Is HTML a Programming Language?

 Technically speaking, HTML does fit within the definition of a programming language, but when you delve into the specifics, it may not qualify.
-Many programmers discount it as a programming language, but due to its usability and requirements, there are others who argue that it is a language and a valuable one at that.
+Many programmers discount it as a programming language, but due to its usability and requirements, there are others who argue that it is a type of language and a valuable one at that.

 This article gives you important information on HTML, what the debate surrounding it involves, and whether HTML is a legitimate programming language.
-No matter what the case may be, HTML is still one of the best ways to get into coding and its simplicity makes it the reason why most coding bootcamps use it as the first language for new students to learn—even when they have no experience with coding.
+No matter what the case may be, HTML is still one of the best ways to get into coding and its simplicity makes it the reason why most coding bootcamps use it as the first language for new students to learn even when they have no experience with coding.

 The Definition of a Programming Language

 A programming language is a language that computer programmers use to create software, scripts, or other sets of instructions designed for computers to execute.
 Programming languages may share similarities, but they all have their own syntax and structure.

 There are two types of programming languages.
 The high-level languages are those that allow developers to write programs in a syntax that is similar to human language.
 These are languages that are a bit easier to create instructions for computers.
 Then there are the low-level languages, which can be given to computers with the information needing to be translated first.
 These languages streamline and even quickens some processes, but coding them can be more difficult.